||What do I look for when I buy a recorder?|

 Basic Recorder Technique by Hugh Orr

 A number of similar resources exist for soprano recorder, and some method books are available as well for tenor and bass recorder.
-The ARS Music Lists also contain a graded list of solos and ensembles appropriate for players at any level, and the ARS CD Club may help you find recordings of some of the pieces you would like to learn to play.
+The ARS Music Lists also contain a graded list of solos and ensembles appropriate for players at any level.

 If you visit the ARS Business Members page of the American Recorder Society web site, you will find short descriptions provided by the businesses to let you know which ones sell music (and which ones also sell recorders--some do sell both).